-PROJECT DETAIL: Microbial-type culture collection
+PROJECT DETAILS: Microbial-type culture collection

 Following are the details of the project: